Budapest is simply just as amazing as everyone says it is. We loved every minute.

 Each morning we’d step out and explore a new section of the city, then return to our apartment by the Jewish Quarter, and explore it’s amazing food scene and nightlife.
 Check out my photo journal of our favorite sites.

-But for me, I simply loved how easy it was to be gluten-free here!
+But for me, one of my favorite parts was how easy it was to be gluten-free here.
 I NEVER struggled to find a delicious meal.
-Here are some of my favorites!
+Here are some of my favorites.

 The Coli Bisztro was definitely my favorite gluten-free bakery — this girl loves cheese.
 I’m from Wisconsin after all.
 Not only is this a full bakery with a wide range of house-made gluten-free goods, they also have a very large section of gluten-free products.
 We ate a mini pizza, cheese stuffed roll and croissant wrapped around a hot dog (AKA Pig in a Blanket).
 Just look at the croissant.
 It was flaky!

 If you’re walking between Parliament and Heroes Square, make sure to make this a stop!